Increasing production capacity in India to start exporting devices this year: Vivo India | Business

 Smartphone maker Vivo India is increasing smartphone production capacity in India to start exporting devices from the country this year, a senior company official said on Thursday.

-Vivo India director, business strategy, Paigam Danish told PTI that the company will make its flagship device Vivo X80 series also in India where it has increased annual production capacity to 60 million devices per annum from 50 million in 2021.
+Vivo India director, business strategy, Paigam Danish told PTI that the company will make its flagship device Vivo X80 series also in India where it plans to increase annual production capacity to 60 million devices per annum by end of this year from 50 million in 2021.

 ''This year we have plans to start exporting from India.
 That is the reason why we are increasing production capacity.
 It will be able to cater to the demand of the Indian market as well as enable us to start exporting 'made in India' products,'' Danish said.